Inside Canon Digital Photo Professional 4.5

-Before we continue we must point out that at launch (in June 2014) this more functional and powerful version of Digital Photo Professional currently only supports the full-frame EOS-1D X, EOS 5D Mark III, EOS-1D C and EOS 6D DSLR cameras (though support for more models will be added in due course).
-It is designed to work with 64-bit native systems, so that you can squeeze more colour and tonal information from your full-frame RAW files.
-For this reason you’ll need to be running 64-bit versions of Windows 7, 8 or 8.1, whilst Mac users will need OSX 10.8 or upwards.
-To find out more about how to acquire DPP 4.0, and what the software is capable of, read on...
+DPP is designed to work with 64-bit native systems, so that you can squeeze more colour and tonal information from your full-frame RAW files.
+For this reason you’ll need to be running 64-bit versions of Windows 7, 8 or 10, whilst Mac users will need OSX 10.8 or upwards.
+To find out more about how to acquire DPP 4.5, and what the software is capable of, read on...

-You can download a free copy of Canon’s Digital Photo Professional 4.0 software by clicking here.
-Just click on your camera – the EOS-1D X, EOS 5D Mark III, EOS-1D C or EOS 6D – and select DPP 4.0 from the software options to download.
-While you’re in the software download options you should also download a copy of EOS Utility 3.0.
-As well as enabling you to import image and video files from your Canon camera, the latest EOS Utility software boasts tighter links to Digital Photo Professional 4.0.
+You can download a free copy of Canon’s Digital Photo Professional 4.5 software by clicking here.
+Just click on your camera and select DPP 4.5 from the software options to download.
+While you’re in the software download options you should also download a copy of EOS Utility 3.
+As well as enabling you to import image and video files from your Canon camera, the latest EOS Utility software boasts tighter links to Digital Photo Professional 4.5.

-If you have a WiFi-enabled camera, such as the Canon EOS 6D, then it’s very satisfying to use Canon’s EOS Utility 3.0 software to browse and import selected in-camera thumbnails wirelessly into Digital Photo Professional 4.0.
-You can also remotely control your Canon DSLR directly through DPP 4.0’s tool bar panel, which helps streamline the process of using the Live View window in a studio setting for example.
+If you have a WiFi-enabled camera – such as the EOS 5D Mark IV, EOS 6D or any EOS DSLR with a WiFi adapter – then it’s very satisfying to use Canon’s EOS Utility 3 software to browse and import selected in-camera thumbnails wirelessly into Digital Photo Professional 4.5.
+You can also remotely control your Canon DSLR directly through DPP 4.5’s tool bar panel, which helps streamline the process of using the Live View window in a studio setting for example.

 If you’re a long-term user of Photoshop or Lightroom then you may not have previously given the free Digital Photo Professional software a glance.
-Now that DPP 4.0 has been unveiled it’s well worth taking a look as it has much more to offer than its previous incarnations.
-Because DPP 4.0 is designed by Canon to process Canon-sourced RAW files you can enjoy a level of functionality that’s unavailable in third party apps, such as the option to discover which focus point was used to capture a specific picture.
-DPP 4.0 processes your pictures using original Canon algorithms, which makes it more compatible with your Canon .CR2 files.
+Now that DPP 4 has been updated it’s well worth taking a look as it has much more to offer than its previous incarnations.
+Because DPP 4.5 is designed by Canon to process Canon-sourced RAW files you can enjoy a level of functionality that’s unavailable in third party apps, such as the option to discover which focus point was used to capture a specific picture.
+DPP 4.5 processes your pictures using original Canon algorithms, which makes it more compatible with your Canon .CR2 files.

 Organising & viewing image files